Healthy Homes Assessment Pirimai

 Pirimai Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required for all Pirimai and New Zealand rental houses where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is a requirement throughout Pirimai and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records that demonstrate the compliance with any Healthy Homes Standards that apply or will be applied throughout the tenancy period of their rental properties.
+• Property managers and landlords have to keep records that prove the conformance to all Healthy Homes Standard that apply or will be applicable throughout the tenancy period of their rental properties.

-• All boarder homes (except Kainga Ora and registered Community Housing Provider boarder house tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.
+• All boarder houses (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must meet the Healthy Homes Standard regardless of when the tenancy began.

-• All homes let to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All households that are rented out from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes